ssfsx17/ffpnp/readable.md

 |------|---------|-------|
 | None | Melee   | Melee |

 Melee attack.
-Requires that you are in Raptor / Dragon Form.
-Puts you into Coeurl / Tiger Form.
+Requires that you are in Raptor Dragon Form.
+Puts you into Coeurl Tiger Form.
 Grants you [Leaden Fist](#status-leaden-fist) status.

-If it hits the enemy flank, then it ignores half of enemy P-Def.
+If it hits the enemy flank, then the accuracy class is upgraded by one.

 **Perfect Balance**